yangzhongke/Zack.OpenCVSharp.Ext/README.md

 Therefore, I created the managed version of np, which provies zeros_like, array, where.
 I'm a newbie to the OpenCV field, and I didn't do much research in Numpy, so I didn't implement most methods of Numpy.
 I will be appreciated if any one can contribute more methods to np.cs.

+## GreenScreenRemovalDemo
+The project GreenScreenRemovalDemo is a practical case.
+It can remove the green screen of a video or the images from the webcamera.